-Angela Cirulli is a PhD student in the frame of Brighter working at IBEC, in the Biomimetic Systems for Cell Engineering Laboratory led by Elena Martínez.
+Angela Cirulli is a PhD student in the frame of Brighter working at the Institute for Bioengineering of Catalonia (IBEC), in the Biomimetic Systems for Cell Engineering Laboratory led by Elena Martínez.
 Her background and previous research experience add high value to the project!
 You can check here a short video where she briefly describes a typical workday in the lab., and also an interview where she explains in more detail some aspects of her professional profile and her role in Brighter project.
 Enjoy it!

 Can you describe yourself in a couple of lines?

 I am Angela Cirulli, PhD student at IBEC, in the group of Elena Martinez.
 I am Italian and I studied Industrial Chemistry at La Sapienza, University of Rome.
 After my Master degree I firstly moved to Copenhagen, at the Technical University of Denmark (DTU) thanks to a European funded project that I won.
 This project gave me the opportunity to learn new skills abroad and then to came back in Italy, at the Italian Institute of Technology (IIT) in Rome, where I had the opportunity to apply what I learnt.
 Before joining IBEC, for my PhD, I worked as Research Assistant for a period at DTU, thanks to a grant from my former University.